-The term ion has a very different meaning in chemistry class as it does in text, but we’re here to walk you through the various meanings, how they’re used and more.
+The term ion has a very different meaning in chemistry class as it does in a text, but we’re here to walk you through the various meanings, how they’re used, and more.

 Every day new slang acronyms are developed on social media and texting and these can be hard to keep up with.
 That’s why a quick Google search is often needed to clarify what your friend is talking about.

 Ion Definition In Text -- When texting friends, “ion” means “I don’t” in shorthand.